The Benefits of SEO for Law Firms

 More Visibility Equals New Clients

 According to Montgomery in her article, “How to Increase your Firms’ Visibility and Get More Clients” (Montgomery, 2014) a lack of visibility is common amongst clients working with professional service firms.
 The author suggests that firms require a strong brand presence, solid, reliable reputation, and high search engine visibility.
-This will result in new client opportunities, while maintaining a stronger bond with existing clients.
+SEO for law firms is the best way to find new client opportunities while maintaining a stronger bond with existing clients.

 Building a Brand is Beneficial to Lawyers and Creates a Connection with Clientele